-The indebtedness of Mr. Robbins to the Corporation is a short term loan evidenced by a promissory note maturing on the earlier of December 30, 2008 or the date on which the Corporation makes demand.
-The promissory note provides for a maximum loan amount of \$300,000.
+The indebtedness of Mr. Robbins to the Corporation is a short term loan evidenced by a promissory note maturing on the date on which the Corporation makes demand.
+The promissory note provides for a maximum loan amount of \$200,000.
 Interest is payable on the outstanding balance at a rate equal to the Corporation's cost of borrowing plus 1%.
 No security has been provided to the Corporation and no other understanding, agreement or intention to limit recourse exists.

-AGGREGATE INDEBTEDNESS (\$) (As at December 12, 2008) Purpose To the Corporation or its To Another Entity Subsidiaries Share Purchases NA Other Х Corporation
+AGGREGATE INDEBTEDNESS (\$) (As at December 11, 2009) Purpose To the Corporation or its Subsidiaries To Another Entity Share Purchases NA - - Other Х Corporation -

-INDEBTEDNESS OF DIRECTORS AND EXECUTIVE OFFICERS UNDER (1) SECURITIES PURCHASE AND (2) OTHER PROGRAMS Name and Principal Position Involvement Of Corporation Or Subsidiary Largest Amount Outstanding During Fiscal 2008 (\$) Amount Outstanding As at December 12, 2008 (\$) Financially Assisted Securities Purchases Fiscal 2008 (#) Security For Indebtedness Amount Forgiven During Financial Year (\$) Securities Purchase s - nil nil nil - nil Other Programs Brian A. Robbins President & CEO Corporation 0 200,000 NA NA NA
+INDEBTEDNESS OF DIRECTORS AND EXECUTIVE OFFICERS UNDER (1) SECURITIES PURCHASE AND (2) OTHER PROGRAMS Name and Principal Position Involvement of Corporation or Subsidiary Largest Amount Outstanding During Fiscal 2009 (\$) Amount Outstanding as at December 11, 2009 (\$) Financially Assisted Securities Purchases Fiscal 2009 (#) Security for Indebtedness Amount Forgive n During Financi al Year (\$) (1) Securities Purchase NA NA - - - - - (2) Other Programs Brain A. Robbins President & CEO Corporation - 231,777 - - -